 A different perspective on Vietnam’s economy and doing business in Vietnam.
 Make sure to subscribe.

-Video games in Vietnam are very popular to both play and produce.
+Video games in Vietnam are a big part of Vietnam’s creative industries and are very popular to both play and produce.
 In fact, one of Vietnam’s biggest companies, VNG, draws most of its revenue from Vietnam’s video game sector.
 Furthermore, as internet and smartphone penetration continue to grow mobile games in particular continue to pull in millions of dollars in revenue.

 With this in mind, this article covers key regulations, rules, and realities with respect to producing and distributing video games in Vietnam.